alanryn/tako-developer-test/index.md

 ### Instruction

-1. Create a &ldquo;members only&rdquo; page, that is only accessible to registered + logged in members who are tagged “vip.”
+1. Create a "members only" page, that is only accessible to registered + logged in members who are tagged “vip.”
 In addition, create a link in the navigation menu to the members only page that is only visible to logged in members with the appropriate vip tag.

 ### Answer